mcjars/api/README.md

 # api - MCJars Minecraft Versions API

-mcvapi (versions-worker) is an api tool for retrieving Minecraft server versions.
+"mcvapi" is an api tool for retrieving Minecraft server versions.
 It allows you to easily download, install, and lookup Minecraft server versions.
 This is the api part that runs on 6 HA Hetzner VMs with 3 Load Balancers.

 ## Features

 - Runs in Docker for high availability
-- Fast Reverse Hash Lookup (< 2ms)
+- Fast Reverse Hash Lookup (< 50ms)
 - Data is cached for fast repeated retrievals
 - Servers in Germany, Hillsboro (Oregon, US), and Ashburn (Virginia, US)
+- Blazingly 🔥 fast 🚀, written in 100% safe Rust. 🦀

 ## Developing